Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Numerical validation and results

 where $\Omega \subset \Ro^2$ is a square domain with length = 1 unit, and $b(\bm{s}) = 10^3$ denotes the heat source.
 The goal is to infer the posterior QoIs of conductivity field $\kappa$, given a noisy, and potentially partial, measurement of temperature field $u$.
 The nodal values of the temperature field are stored in the vector $\bm{y}$ and those of the conductivity field are stored in the vector $\infv$.

-We compute different QoIs (such as mean, standard deviation etc.) with respect to posterior distribution using the method proposed in the manuscript and expressions for QoIs shown above.
+We compute different QoIs (such as mean, standard deviation etc.) with respect to the posterior distribution using the method proposed in Section \ref{sec:GAN_priors} and expressions for QoIs given in Section \ref{sec:QOI}.
 Reference QoIs are calculated using random sampling.